Saige Martin: Early life and career

 Martin was born in foster care to fifteen-year old parents.
 He is of Puerto Rican descent on his father's side.
-He grew up homeless in Bucks County, Pennsylvania after his mother was forced out of her foster home.
+He was adopted and grew up in Bucks County, Pennsylvania after his mother was forced out of her foster home.
 He graduated from Pennridge High School.

 Martin has a bachelor of arts degree in Cultural Anthropology from Hawaii Pacific University, where he served as Student Body President.
 In his role as president, he worked with the city of Honolulu, the county, and the Governor's Office on multiple issues affecting the students at the university.
 Martin has graduate degree in Art and Design from North Carolina State University.
 While a graduate student, he spent a winter break volunteering with a non-profit organization at the Mexico–United States border.
 In March 2019 he presented a multimedia performance at the CRDM Symposium.
 Martin worked with the United Nations in Turkey while studying for a semester at Koç University, aiding Syrian refugees fleeing from the Syrian Civil War, and as part of the United Nations Millennium Campaign in New York City.
 He traveled to fifteen countries on behalf of the United Nations to partake in the U.N.
 My World Global Survey.
 He worked on President Barack Obama's 2012 presidential campaign in southern Philadelphia and was a communications consultant for Secretary of State Hillary Clinton's 2016 presidential campaign.

 Martin has worked as a Fund Director, helping pilot new funding models for non-profit organizations.
 He has served on the boards of The Hope Center at Pullen, the Justice-Love Foundation, and LEAD NC.